-If you need to adjust the port, or want to use a MongoDB, SQL or CosmosDB database, you can configure Firely Server by adjusting the Firely Server settings.
+If you need to adjust the port, or want to use a MongoDB or SQL database you can configure Firely Server by adjusting the Firely Server settings.

 If you want to change the way Firely Server logs its information, you can adjust the Log settings.